Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 ## **Step 2.
 Local run**

-В папке `scripts` просто выполните следующую команду
+Execute the following command in the directory `scripts`:

 ```shell
 docker compose up blockchain oracle
 ```

-Когда появится лог `The iteration of oracle loop has been ended` - значит оракул локально отработал успешно и вы можете проверить результат. Для этого в *другом окне терминала* (!!) (работающие контейнеры завершать не нужно) перейдите в папку `smart-contact`, там должен появиться файл `test-app-commands.txt` с командами которые нужно выполнить в этой же папке `smart-contract`.
+When you see the log `The iteration of oracle loop has been ended`, it means that Oracle performance has been successful and you can check results.
+To do that, move to the directory `smart-contact` in a new terminal window. **Note**: running containers should not be stopped.
+There will be `test-app-commands.txt` file with the commands that need to be executed in  `smart-contract` directory.

-Например:
+For example:

 ```
 bash $ npx hardhat process-a --address 0x9fE46736679d2D9a65F0992F2272dE9f3c7fa6e0 --network localhost
 Tx result: BigNumber { value: "38616" }
 ```

-Полученный результат `Tx result: BigNumber { value: "38616" }` означает, что даныне с API (курс 38616$ за 1 BTC ) успешно были записаны в Ваш локальный блокчейн и Вы их прочитали из другого смарт-контракта.
+The result `Tx result: BigNumber { value: "38616" }` means that API data (exchange rate: 38616$ for 1 BTC) has been successfully written to a local blockchain and you have read it from another smart contract.

 ## **Step 3.
 Deploy the "x509 verifier" smart contract**